Calculate the foundation for the shed. Selecting and building a foundation for a shed. What to consider when choosing a foundation

 Screw foundation

-Although a relatively new technology, it has gained popularity in low-rise construction.
-Such a foundation is affordable, durable on almost any soil.
+Although it is a relatively new technology, it has managed to gain popularity in low-rise construction.
+Such a foundation is affordable and durable on almost any soil.

 Rapid construction technology includes:

 • Vertical installation of piles at marked points - the vertical is measured with a level.
-If the pile deviates even by two degrees, it must be unscrewed and installed correctly in another place, since the density of the soil has already been lost in this;
+If the pile is deflected even by two degrees, it must be unscrewed and installed correctly in another place, since the density of the soil has already been lost in this area;

-• The piles are screwed to the calculated depth using scrap or pipe in the corners and under the walls of the structure.
-At the same time, there will not be many problems: the screw piles are equipped with a sharp end and thread, which allow them to perfectly cut through any soil, except for rocky;
+• The piles are driven to the calculated depth using a crowbar or pipe in the corners and under the walls of the building.
+This will not cause many problems: the screw piles are equipped with a sharp end and thread, which make it possible to perfectly cut through any soil except rocky soil;

-• All piles must be measured and brought to the same height with a grinder;
+• All piles need to be measured and brought to the same height using a grinder;

-• For strength, the pile is filled with concrete from the inside.
-The foundation is ready, you can lay the stove.
+• For strength from the inside, the pile is filled with concrete mixture.
+The foundation is ready, you can lay the slab.

 Cinder block foundation

 Cinder block is a cheap material that consists of slag, crushed stone, sand, cement and other components.
-As a foundation, it is perfect for small buildings.
+As a foundation, it is perfect for small-sized buildings.

-But the cinder block foundation has its drawbacks:
+But a cinder block foundation has its drawbacks:

 • Hygroscopic due to the porosity of the structure;